 Control over media outlets may provide large businesses with an extremely powerful, yet largely unactionable, channel of influence on the political arena.

-The danger that a media outlet will tilt coverage increases as the controller’s holdings in independent commercial firms increases.
+The risk that a media outlet will skew coverage increases as the owner’s holdings in independent commercial firms increases.

-The danger that a media outlet will tilt coverage increases exponentially as the cap value of the firms on its controller’s portfolio increases.
+The risk that a media outlet will skew coverage increases exponentially as the cap value of the firms on its owner’s portfolio increases.

-The danger that a media outlet will tilt coverage increases exponentially as the share of its controller’s ownership in portfolio firms increases.
+The risk that a media outlet will skew coverage increases exponentially as the share of the controller’s ownership in each firms increases.

 Research design and methods

 Our research is primarily theoretical.
 The first step of our research will be to map the scope of the phenomenon of businesses that control media outlets.
-Our examination will focus on the U.S., but will include the EU, Australia and the UK.
-After mapping the universe of cases in which businesses (or their owners) control media outlets, we will turn to identify cases in which there is good reason to think that the media outlet is used as a means to intimidate or reward politicians or regulators.
+Our examination will focus on the United States, but will include the EU, Australia, and the United Kingdom.
+After mapping the universe of cases in which businesses (or their owners) control media outlets, we will proceed to identify examples in which there is good reason to think that the media outlet is being used as a means to intimidate or reward politicians or regulators.
 We will do this by reviewing the timing of the purchase of the media outlet and investigating whether this coincided with other occurrences and regulatory developments that impacted the business’ commercial activities.
-We will also search for commentaries and other sources, to examine whether there were allegations of ill-motivated acquisitions of media outlets or tilted coverage designed for the benefit of a regulator or politician (naturally, we will critically analyze such allegations to see whether or not they are well grounded).
+We will also search for commentaries and other sources to examine whether there were allegations of ill-motivated acquisitions of media outlets or biased coverage designed for the benefit of a regulator or politician (naturally, we will critically analyze such allegations to see whether or not they are well founded).

-The second step of our research will be to explain the problem, propose our index, and consider necessary adjustments based on industry-characteristics and market power.
-We will also analyze the pros and cons of possible regulatory regimes making use of the index.
+The second step of our research will be to explain the problem, propose our index, and consider necessary adjustments based on industry characteristics and market power.
+We will also analyze the advantages and disadvantages of possible regulatory regimes making use of the index.
 Based on the first step, we will hopefully be able to suggest thresholds for the application of our index.
-We also intend to answer the following questions: what are the thresholds (considering the value of the holdings, the share of ownership of commercial firms, and the degree of control over the media outlet) that justify intervening with ownership of media outlets?
-Should there be a requirement for an ex ante approval or ex post intervention (Givati, 2016)?
-Should regulation take the form of private regulation (via the court system) or public regulation, and should public regulation—if and when desirable—be exercised by courts or by regulatory bodies?
-Which regulatory body should be vested with the task of overseeing acquisition of control of media outlets (e.g., in the US, the Federal Communication Commission, the Federal Trade Commission, the Department of Justice, or a different regulatory agency)?
+We also intend to answer the following questions: what are the thresholds (considering the value of the holdings, the share of ownership of commercial firms, and the degree of control over the media outlet) that justify intervening in ownership of media outlets?
+Should there be a requirement for an ex-ante approval or ex-post intervention (Givati, 2016)?
+Should regulation take the form of private regulation (via the court system) or public regulation, and should public regulation – if and when desirable – be exercised by courts or by regulatory bodies?
+Which regulatory body should be vested with the task of overseeing acquisition of control of media outlets (e.g., in the United Sates, the Federal Communication Commission, the Federal Trade Commission, the Department of Justice, or a different regulatory agency)?

-We expect the first two stages to culminate in two articles—one focusing on the development of the BMII itself, and the second focusing on the institutional design of the regulatory scheme through which it may be implemented—to be published in peer reviewed journals or in law reviews.
+We expect the first two stages to culminate in the publication of two articles: one focusing on the development of the BMII itself, and the second focusing on the institutional design of the regulatory scheme through which it may be implemented, to be published in peer reviewed journals or law reviews.